AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 [Link to Free Text](https://academic.oup.com/jcmc/article/13/1/210/4583062?searchresult=1)

-$journal $article $social $network $history
+$article $social media $history $internet $technology studies

 # Stitch’nBitch: Cyberfeminism, a Third Place and the New Materiality
 ## Stella Minahan and Julie Wolfram Cox
 ### 2007

 This article looks at the Stitch'n'Bitch craft movement, in which women meet in person or online to knit, stitch and talk.
 Their presence is to be seen as a negative response to major political, social and technological changes such as globalization, terrorism, and damage to the environment.
-The authors discuss five themes to assist in research agenda development into material culture: remedial, progressive, rresistance, nostalgic, and ironic possibilities.
+The authors discuss five themes to assist in research agenda development into material culture: remedial, progressive, resistance, nostalgic, and ironic possibilities.

 [Link to Text](https://journals-sagepub-com.proxy3.library.mcgill.ca/doi/10.1177/1359183507074559)

-$journal $article $cyberfeminisms
+$article $Cyberfeminism $feminism $gender $male-dominated culture

 # Women in Computing: The Role of Geek Culture
 ## Roli Varma